-Expenditures incurred to transfer an aircraft from one lessee to another due to either lease termination or bankruptcies are expensed as aircraft transition costs.
+Expenditures incurred to transfer an aircraft from one lessee to another due to either lease termination or bankruptcies are expensed.

 Aircraft purchase deposits

 Aircraft purchase deposits are included in capital work in progress and they represent the progress payments, including capitalised interest, with various aircraft manufacturers.